tsshadow/scrobbler/README.md

 ### Analyzer background jobs

 Large media libraries can take longer than the default RQ timeout (three minutes) to scan.
 Set `SCROBBLER_ANALYZER_SCAN_JOB_TIMEOUT` to the number of seconds the `scan_library_job` may run (defaults to six hours).
 Increase the value if your library scan routinely exceeds the default window.
+The same timeout can be overridden at runtime by storing an `analyzer_scan_job_timeout` value (in seconds) through `/api/v1/config`.
+Enable the `split_paths` flag when calling `/api/v1/analyzer/library/scan` to enqueue one job per root path so multiple workers can process the library in parallel.
+See `docs/analyzer-jobs.md` for a walkthrough of the scan workflow and tuning options.

 ### API